Patterson Township, Darke County, Ohio: Geography

 Two incorporated villages are located in Patterson Township: Osgood in the northwest, and Yorkshire in the west.

 Name and history

 It is the only Patterson Township statewide.

 Patterson Township was established in 1841.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-The current trustees are Ken Bohman, Samual Pohlman, and Steven Puthoff, and the clerk is Paul Albers.